francescovogelezang/DGA/chapter2.md

 (1) Member States shall ensure that all relevant information concerning the application of Articles 5 and 6 is available through a single information point.

 (2) The single information point shall receive requests for the re-use of the categories of data referred to in Article 3 (1) and shall transmit them to the competent public sector bodies, or the competent bodies referred to in Article 7 (1), where relevant.
-The single information point shall make available by electronic means a register of available data resources containing relevant information describing the nature of available data.
+The single information point shall make available by electronic means a searchable register of available data resources containing relevant information describing the nature of available data, including at least the data format and size and the conditions for its re-use.

-(3) Requests for the re-use of the categories of data referred to in Article 3 (1) shall be granted or refused by the competent public sector bodies or the competent bodies referred to in Article 7 (1) within a reasonable time, and in any case within two months from the date of the request.
+(2a) The single information point shall offer an electronic, public register of single information points of all other Member States.

-(4) Any natural or legal person affected by a decision of a public sector body or of a competent body, as the case may be, shall have the right to an effective judicial remedy against such decision before the courts of the Member State where the relevant body is located.
+(2b) The Commission shall establish a European single information point offering a searchable electronic register of data available in national single information points and further information on how to request data via those single information points.